SAMA-Communications/sama-client/packages/sdk/README.md

 # SAMA SDK

-A client SDK for interacting with the SAMA chat application.
+A SDK client for interacting with the SAMA chat server from Web/Node.js apps

 ## Installation